 Accessible Mountain Scenery – In just twenty minutes from the city centre, you can take a cable car high up in the Alps, enjoying spectacular views and a slice of rural Tyrolean lifestyle.

-Adventure – Innsbruck is a youthful town and has the adventures to match.
+Adventure – Innsbruck is a youthful town with adventures to match.
 Test your limits on a Via Ferrata, mountain bike on rugged trails, paraglide off towering peaks or ski some of the steepest slopes in the Alps.

 Free Public Transport – All public transport is free in Innsbruck with the Welcome Card (more about this below).
 There are also great discounts on other visitor cards.